scalableminds/webknossos/docs/installation.md

 For larger datasets, we recommend the file system upload.
 Read more about the import functionality in the [Datasets guide](./datasets.md).

-If you do not have a compatible dataset available, you can use one of the [sample datasets](./datasets.md#sample-datasets) for testing purposes.
+If you do not have a compatible dataset available, you can convert your own data using [the webKnossos cuber tool](./tooling.md#webknossos-cuber) or use one of the [sample datasets](./datasets.md#sample-datasets) for testing purposes.

 By default, datasets are visible to all users in your organization.
 However, webKnossos includes fine-grained permissions to assign datasets to groups of users.